-Sustainability indexes were calculated in the Helsinki case city (see Section 5.6.6).
+Sustainability indexes were calculated in the Helsinki case city.
 The sustainability evaluation shows that the combinations (scenarios 811-813) are able to simultaneously improve all the dimensions of the sustainability.
 The most effective way to tackle sprawl is to create policy packages that combine the best qualities of individual policy measures and even out some inevitable side-effects or problems of the used main measures (what is for example difficult to control are both the household and employment sprawl at the same time).